garden-io/garden/docs/reference/providers/local-kubernetes.md

 ### `providers[].deploymentStrategy`

 [providers](#providers) > deploymentStrategy
-> ⚠️ **Experimental**: this is an experimental feature and the API might change in the future.

 Defines the strategy for deploying the project services.
 Default is "rolling update" and there is experimental support for "blue/green" deployment.